rnikkels/facebookblocklist/README.md

 &nbsp;

 <div align="center">
-  <h1>Hostfile to block Facebook and Instagramm</h1>
+  <h1>Hostfile to block Facebook and Instagram</h1>
 </div>

 </div>
 <div align="center">
 A host file containing domains that belong to facebook, including instagram.
 WhatsApp is <b>not</b> filtered.
-The basis of this list comes from https://github.com/jmdugan/blocklists/tree/master/corporations/facebook, but this list is designed to put in your hosts file.
+The basis of this list comes from <a href="https://github.com/jmdugan/blocklists/tree/master/corporations/facebook">this list</a>, but this list is designed to put in your hosts file of your local machine.
 I made it that you can use it with your pi-hole
 </div>

 ## <ins>License</ins>